 note 1 - if a 10 is rolled on the hit and penetration roll, it is always classed as a miss, even if the firepower would normally guarantee a kill, hence the second figure can never get better than a 90% probability.

-This tank is in opportunity fire mode and so will pay a
+This tank is in opportunity fire mode and so will gain a

 Assuming that a proficiency roll is passed, then if a Tiger was able to get a flank shot at a T-34 (i.e. attack the T-34's side armour value of 4), it would have a 90% chance of killing the tank at a range out to 29 hexes.

-Assuming that a proficiency roll is passed, then if a T-34 was able to get a flank shot at a Tiger I (i.e. attack the Tigers flank armour value of 6), it would have a 30% chance of a kill at under 20 hexes, a 20% chance at under 30 hexes, a 40% chance if adjacent and a 50% chance if adjacent and firing into the rear.
+Assuming that a proficiency roll is passed, then if a T-34 was able to get a flank shot at a Tiger I (i.e. attack the Tigers flank armour value of 6 with their firepower of 9), it would have a 30% chance of a kill at under 20 hexes, a 20% chance at under 30 hexes, a 40% chance if adjacent and a 50% chance if adjacent and firing into the rear.

 As mentioned, the T-34 cannot harm the Tiger from a frontal position unless it became adjacent and even then there would be just a 10% chance of a kill.